StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Related Work

-StreetDesignAI addresses this gap by supporting explicit negotiation of experiential conflict during iterative infrastructure design.
+StreetDesignAI aims to address this gap by supporting explicit negotiation of experiential conflict during iterative infrastructure design.
 By grounding persona behavior in large-scale cyclist data and coupling evaluation with visualization, StreetDesignAI provides mechanisms for comparing, probing, and resolving disagreement under real-world constraints.